NatTuck/ntuck-neu/content/2020-09/cs3650/_index.md

 Assignments will frequently be due at 11:59pm on Monday.

+Information about assignments and due dates appear here, on Canvas, and on Inkfish. **Only the assignments and due dates listed on Inkfish matter.**

 {% striped() %}
 |Week| Starts     | Topics                                                 | Work Due  |
 |----| --------   | --------                                               | -----     |